limwualice/learningmachinelearning/index.md

 ---
-title: Decision trees
+title: Learning Machine Learning
 ---

-I used DataTalksClub for most of my notes.
+Hi!
+I am using this blog as a way to write about how I understand machine learning techniques.
+So far, I've used DataTalksClub for most of my notes.
+All my images are drawn using Procreate.
 I hope you find this useful!

+For more about me, click here: www.alicewulim.com